anegostudios/VintagestoryServerArm64/README.md

 * To save and shutdown, type `/stop` and hit enter.
 * Use `CTRL+P CTRL+Q` to detach terminal from the server.
-* `docker volume inspect vintagestory-docker_vsdata` will show the storage mount.
+* `docker volume inspect vintagestoryserverarm64_vsdata` will show the storage mount.
 * `docker-compose down -v` will remove the container _along with the storage_ if you need to start over.
 * `docker-compose create --build` to force rebuild from Dockerfile - this may be needed when updating Dockerfile.